 New sirens audio.

-In the event of a true emergency, the dozen or more local broadcast stations that serve the EPZ would interrupt programming to provide the alert and necessary “next step” information to residents.
-You can find a complete list of EAS stations in the emergency planning information booklet distributed by the counties to all residents and businesses in the 10-mile Emergency Planning Zone.
+In the event of an emergency, local broadcast stations that serve the EPZ would interrupt programming to provide the alert and necessary “next step” information to residents.
+A list of EAS stations is included in the emergency planning information booklet distributed by the counties to all residents and businesses in the 10-mile Emergency Planning Zone.
 They are also listed on the Indian Point Energy Center website at http://www.safesecurevital.org/emergency-preparednessas well as the four counties’ emergency planning websites.